paolodeangelis/Enhancing_ReaxFF_DFT_database/README.md

 ## License

 The contents of this repository are licensed under the [Creative Commons Attribution 4.0 International License][cc-by].

+## Acknowledgements

+This project has received funding from the European Union’s [Horizon 2020 research and innovation programme](https://ec.europa.eu/programmes/horizon2020/en) under grant agreement [No 957189](https://cordis.europa.eu/project/id/957189).
+The project is part of [BATTERY 2030+](https://battery2030.eu/), the large-scale European research initiative for inventing the sustainable batteries of the future.

+The authors also acknowledge that the simulation results of this database have been achieved using the [DECI](https://prace-ri.eu/hpc-access/deci-access/) resource [ARCHER2](https://www.archer2.ac.uk/) based in UK at [EPCC](https://www.epcc.ed.ac.uk/) with support from the [PRACE](https://prace-ri.eu/) aisbl.

 <hr width="100%">
 <div style="display: flex; justify-content: space-between; align-items: center;">